 Implementing a UX process adds time upfront, but it produces a market-ready first release, after which, you can focus on enhancements.
 Without UX design, it’s not uncommon for the first release to be met with subsequent cycles of redesign, redevelopment, and major rereleases.

-When product or service designers make users the basis for decisions, the result is an informed design deliverable.
+When product teams make users the basis for decisions, the result is an informed design solution.
 Because there are researched, tested, and documented reasons behind interfaces and interaction patterns, development teams have clarity around what they need to produce and why.
-Without a documented UX design, developers find themselves doing whatever they need to in order to efficiently make the system work.
-At first they may sound great, but often times, those solutions don’t align with the most efficient workflow for the end user.
+Without a documented UX design, developers may gravitate towards the most efficient path to quickly make the system work.
+At first that may sound great, but often times, “easy” for the development team may not mean “easy” for the end user.
 If you wait for the first release to uncover such usability issues, you put your customers in the middle of problem solving and, ultimately, provide a sub-par experience.

 The result is a stressful post-release.
-The team finds itself in a cycle of constrained redesign and redevelopment.
-Once a framework has been established and introduced to the market, designers have less flexibility to make meaningful changes, and suddenly, it’s very hard to redeem the product.
+The team finds itself in a cycle of redesign and redevelopment with significant constraints.
+Once a user interface has been established and introduced to the market, product teams have less flexibility to make meaningful changes, and suddenly, it’s very hard to redeem the product.

-To recap, plan on three months from start to design deliverable.
+To recap, plan on three months from kickoff to the start of development.
 Yes, you may have to plan for a little extra time upfront to implement in a UX strategy.
 But it truly is a strategic move.
 As the old adage goes: everything worth doing takes time.